testiranjephp/prvo/README.md

 ## Install

 Git

 Install Git for Windows

 1. Open Git installer
 2. Go through installation wizard and use recommended settings
-3. Check is Git installed with Git –version
+3. Check is Git installed with `Git –version`

 Install Git for macOS
 1. Open macOS Git installer
 2. Go through installation wizard and use recommended settings
-3. Check is Git installed with Git –version
+3. Check is Git installed with `Git –version`

 Install Git for Linux

 Installing Git on Linux depends of distribution wich you want to use.
-For instruction how to install Git on Linux visit https://git-scm.com/download/linux and find your distribution.
+For instructions how to install Git on Linux visit https://git-scm.com/download/linux and find your distribution.

 ## Clone project

-Cloning project is actually downloading project on local machine.
+Cloning project is actually downloading project on your local machine.
 It is a way how you can run tests on your local computer.
 To clone Klika UpTime Tests project you need to follow these steps:

 1. Navigate your browser to https://bitbucket.org/klika/workspace/projects/KUM
 2. Click on uptime-tests repository